 Southern California medical building blast killed day spa owner, was the result of explosive package: officials

-An explosion that rocked a Southern California medical office building on Tuesday, killing a woman and injuring three others was the result of an explosive package, a report stated.
+A blast that rocked a Southern California medical office building on Tuesday, killing a woman and injuring three others was the result of an explosive package, a report stated.

-Two officials told The Associated Press the building in Aliso Viejo, about 50 miles south of Los Angeles, on Tuesday afternoon was targeted by the package.
-One of the officials said one of the people injured or killed in the explosion was believed to be a target.
+Two officials told The Associated Press the building in Aliso Viejo, about 50 miles south of Los Angeles, was targeted.
+An official said one of the people injured or killed in the explosion was believed to be a target.

-The woman who died owned a day spa in the building, police said at a Wednesday news conference.
-They identified her as 40-year-old Ildiko Krajnyak of nearby Trabuco Canyon.
+The woman who died owned a day spa in the building, Undersheriff Don Barnes of the Orange County Sheriff's Department said at a Wednesday news conference.
+He identified her as 40-year-old Ildiko Krajnyak of nearby Trabuco Canyon.

+"We do not believe at this time that this was an accident," Barnes said.

-Officials said the explosion did not appear to be part of a broader plot and there was no immediate connection to any extremist groups.
+However, officials said the explosion did not appear to be part of a broader plot and there was no immediate connection to any extremist groups.

-DEADLY BLAST IN SOUTHERN CALIFORNIA MEDICALBUILDING INVESTIGATED AS INTENTIONAL: REPORT
+DEADLY BLAST IN SOUTHERN CALIFORNIA MEDICAL BUILDING INVESTIGATED AS INTENTIONAL: REPORT

+Barnes said authorities found the victim dead at the scene, as well as two injured individuals who are currently at the hospital and are expected to survive.
+A third victim suffered from smoke inhalation at the scene and received medical care before being released, he said.

 Orange County sheriff's officials said late Tuesday night that they had not found a specific explosive device and were continuing to sift through the debris left from the explosion.

-Two of the injured people had unknown injuries, and the third person suffered from smoke-inhalation, according to officials.

 NBC Los Angeles reported officials were searching homes in Southern California in connection with the blast.
-The media outlet reported the device was delivered to the building and "addressed to a specific person."
-The victims and the suspect(s) were not immediately identified.
+The outlet reported the device was delivered to the building and "addressed to a specific person."
+The victims and any potential suspects were not immediately identified.

+Barnes said three search warrants had been served Wednesday morning - one at a business on Mareblu, another in the city of Long Beach and another in Trabuco Canyon.

 CALIFORNIA COP HAD TIES TO MEXICAN MAFIA, ARMENIAN ORGANIZED CRIME GROUPS, FEDS SAY